City Ordinance Section 20-122

 Don’t let them take your vehicle without a fight.
 If your vehicle was impounded by the City of St. Petersburg Police Department pursuant to City Ordinance Section 20-122, then contact an experienced attorney at Sammis Law Firm to demand the return of the money you paid.

 We help clients fight charges for DUI, possession of marijuana, prostitution, or any sex-related offense by officers with the St. Petersburg Police Department.
-When you hire us to fight your criminal charges, we can also fight the city ordinance violation.
+We can also fight the city ordinance violation when you hire us to fight your criminal charges.

 In these cases, we will appear for you at the final hearing to contest any allegation that you violated St. Petersburg Ordinance Section 20-122.
 At the final hearing, the attorney for the City of St. Petersburg has the heavy burden of proving by clear and convincing evidence that you violated the city ordinance Section 20-122.

-Your attorney can show all of the reasons why the violation didn’t occur or can’t be proven at trial.
+Your attorney can explain why the violation didn’t occur or can’t be proven at trial.
 If you are charged with committing a crime using the vehicle, then your attorney can gather valuable evidence that can be used to defend your case in the criminal court at this final hearing.

 Call 727-210-7004.